nicolasrxsas/thelook-ecommerce-analysis/README.md

-# 🛍️ Project 2 – E-commerce Analysis with BigQuery and Power BI
+# 🛍️ E-commerce Analysis with BigQuery and Power BI

 This project performs a complete business analytics process using **Google BigQuery** and **Microsoft Power BI** on the public dataset **thelook_ecommerce**.
 The goal is to uncover data-driven insights about **revenue trends, product profitability, and customer retention** to support strategic business decisions.